 It remains to be seen whether a jury will find credible Mrs. Newsom's testimony that she did not sign the Deed of Trust and was unaware that someone had signed her name to that document without her knowledge or consent.
 But, when the trial court was ruling upon the motion for judgment pursuant to Rule 2-519 in a jury trial, subsection (b) of that rule mandated that "the court shall consider all evidence and inferences in the light most favorable to the party against whom the motion is made."
-If the trial court had considered the evidence in that light, the court should have recognized that the jury could find that the Deed of Trust was not effective to create a lien upon the property owned by the Newsoms as tenants by the entireties, and the real estate attorneys at Brock & Scott should have recognized that there was serious doubt as to the validity of the lien it was trying to enforce in order to collect money claimed by Capital One.
+If the trial court had considered the evidence in that light, the court should have recognized that the jury could find that the Deed of Trust was not effective to create a lien upon the property owned by the Newsoms as tenants by the entireties, and could find that, before filing the forceclosure action, the real estate attorneys at Brock & Scott should have recognized that there was serious doubt as to the validity of the lien Brock & Scott was trying to enforce in order to collect money claimed by Capital One.
+Cf. Chavis, 476 Md. at 566, Slip op. at 30-31 ("where the law is settled at the time a collector takes a contrary position in claiming a right, the collector's recklessness in failing to discover the contrary authority is equivalent to 'aware[ness]' (i.e., actual knowledge) of the authority").
+As noted above, the Chavis Court cautioned: "If, in the course of . . . attempting to collect a debt, an attorney recklessly claims a right that turns out not to exist, the attorney - like any other debt collector - is liable under the MCDCA."
+Id. at 570, Slip op. at 35.

-And, if the jury found that the Deed of Trust was legally ineffective because it was never signed by Mrs. Newsom, then the statute of limitations for filing a claim against an estate also applied to bar collection efforts against Mr. Newsom's estate as to the note he signed as well.
-See ET § 8-103(a), quoted above, providing that untimely claims regarding a decedent's estate are barred unless presented within 6 months after the date of the decedent's death.
-See also Maryland Code, Courts and Judicial Proceedings Article, § 5-1202(a), which states: "A creditor or a collector may not initiate a consumer debt collection action after the expiration of the statute of limitations applicable to the consumer debt collection action."
+And, if the jury found that the Deed of Trust was never signed by Mrs. Newsom, and therefore, was legally ineffective and unenforceable as a lien against the Newsoms' home, then the exception to the statute of limitations for filing a claim against a decedent's estate to enforce a mortgage-(i.e., ET § 8-103(d))-would not apply.
+In that event, the time limit for Capital One to pursue a claim against the estate of Mr. Newsom to collect an unsecured debt was as stated in ET § 8-103(a), quoted above in footnote 4, providing that untimely claims regarding a decedent's estate are barred unless presented within six months after the date of the decedent's death (at the latest).
+See also Maryland Code (1973, 2013 Repl.
+Vol., 2017 Supp.), Courts and Judicial Proceedings Article, § 5-1202(a), which states: "A creditor or a collector may not initiate a consumer debt collection action after the expiration of the statute of limitations applicable to the consumer debt collection action."
+The appellants filed the order to docket suit to foreclose upon Mrs. Newsom's home well after the time limit had expired for pursuing suits against a decedent's estate for collection of unsecured debts.